ebarlas/minesweeper_ftxui/README.md

 The [Emscripten](https://emscripten.org/) toolchain emits WebAssembly suitable for inclusion in web pages.

 Fortunately, [FTXUI](https://github.com/ArthurSonzogni/FTXUI/) supports Emscripten and even includes a range of examples compiled as Wasm.

+An online version is available at https://barlasgarden.com/minesweeper/index.html

 #### Files